-Purchasing Card Training (Required)
+Purchase Card Training (Required)

-Depending on the card type issued, successful completion (at least 80% passing score) of PCard 101 and/or Travel Card 101 is required for ALL Cardholders and Agency PCard Coordinators (given the Coordinator's role in approving applications, change requests, reconciliation, and payment processing).
-Additional training and renewal training may be required.
-For the Agency's own risk management, it is strongly recommended that all Agency PCard administrators (including Supervisors/Approvers, Accounts Payable personnel, and any designees) also complete training.
+Depending on the card type issued, successful completion (at least 80% passing score) of PCard 101 and/or Travel Card 101 is required for ALL Cardholders, Agency PCard Coordinators (given the Coordinator's role in approving applications, change requests, reconciliation, and payment processing).
+Renewals will require training every four years.
+Additional training may be required.
+For the Agency's own risk management, it is strongly recommended that all Agency PCard administrators (including Supervisors/Approvers, Account Payable personnel, and any designees) also complete training.